stuartm2/stuartm2.github.io/_posts/2017-12-02-ros-diff-drive-chassis-rebuild.md

 ## Chassis Layout

 I had a major rethink of the component layout.
 The base controller board, motor driver and front sensors remain on top of the main chassis plate but I've made a new top plate, hand-cut from 4mm acrylic sheet, to hold the comms and other sensor/output modules.
-There's also space for a Raspberry Pi at the front of the top plate in future.
+There's also space for a Raspberry Pi at the front of the top plate for future use.
 I rearranged the wheels to improve stability as the robot was prone to tipping under sharp deceleration.
 The drive wheels are now at the back of the chassis and the caster has moved to the front leaving plenty of space in the middle for a good-sized battery.
 Here are the two plates:

 ![](/images/rosbot/IMG_0404.tn.jpg)

 ## Power

 It was obvious that the 6xAA battery pack on the original configuration wasn't going to be up to the job of powering the motors and various electronic components.
-In its place I'm temporarily using a 850mAH 3S LiPo battery (as seen in the photos) but this will be replaced by a 2200mAH 3S LiPo battery which should have plenty of capacity for the current configuration as well as for future expansion.
+In its place I'm temporarily using an 850mAH 3S LiPo battery (as seen in the photos) but this will be replaced by a 2200mAH 3S LiPo battery which should have plenty of capacity for the current configuration as well as for future expansion.
 The 12V of the 3-cell battery is stepped-down to 7.2V with an adjustable switching regulator ensuring, after the voltage drop of the motor driver regulator, that the motors get the 6V they need.
 The motor driver's regulated 5V output supplies power to the base controller board.

 ## Motors/Encoders